umitsarioz/umitsarioz.github.io/_posts/2023-07-08-decision-trees.md

 ![irisdataset](/assets/img/ss/2023-07-08-decision-trees/iris-machinelearning.png)
 _Iris Dataset.
 Image by <a href="https://www.datacamp.com/tutorial/machine-learning-in-r">Datacamp</a>_

-We can test our decision tree on well-known datasets such as the Iris and Wine datasets.
+We can test our decision tree on well-known datasets such as the Iris dataset.

 ```python
 def test_with_iris_dataset():